vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 title: "Practice Schedule"
 permalink: /practice-schedule--->

-# JULY 2024 ANNOUNCEMENT
+# AUGUST 2024 ANNOUNCEMENT
-Due to unforeseen circumstances to our host gym, Hurricane Gymnastics, we are transitioning to a new practice space very soon!
-Please reach out to us via email to confirm your first practice and make sure you come to the right location!
-Please also join our GroupMe chat, which is the official location for announcements and team discussions [here](https://groupme.com/join_group/87617300/U5zsqMLk) and fill out [the membership form](https://docs.google.com/forms/d/e/1FAIpQLSfuBSpcej4FysbI1azOCZ01WQgxU7Z7au8ZBd3OZHnkV_C3qw/viewform?usp=sf_link) for the time being.
+Due to unforeseen circumstances to our host gym, we have lost our current gym space (see [WAVY news article](https://wavy.com/video/adult-gymnastics-club-looking-for-new-facility-following-suspension-of-open-gym-practices/?fbclid=IwZXh0bgNhZW0CMTAAAR1CVcEupfZTGgeOBbRumO7eN3GKB85Dt0QRpvf1KhqoYOaPdE2wDw5qORk_aem_bv5FodQa_YgChUhxwTo95g)).
+However, we are still very much still operating as a team and diligently talking with other gyms to secure a new practice space!
+We are hoping to have a new practice space this Fall.
+In the meantime, please join our GroupMe chat, which is the official location for announcements and team discussions [here](https://groupme.com/join_group/87617300/U5zsqMLk) and fill out [the membership form](https://docs.google.com/forms/d/e/1FAIpQLSfuBSpcej4FysbI1azOCZ01WQgxU7Z7au8ZBd3OZHnkV_C3qw/viewform?usp=sf_link) so that we know you are interested and can count you in once we begin again!

 # Practice Schedule

 All of our practices are open gym format which means we do not have a coach and the atmosphere is quite relaxed and open.
 Many of us were coaches in the past and/or gymnasts in the past though so we are always happy to help each other out with tips.